Paris Métro Line 4: Origins

 Line 4, opened in 1908, was the last line of the original concession of the Compagnie du chemin de fer métropolitain de Paris and the first to cross the Seine underground (Line 5—now Line 6 at this point—crossed the river on the Passy bridge, later renamed the Pont de Bir-Hakeim in 1906).
 The route was the subject of lengthy discussions that delayed the start of construction of the tunnel.
 It was originally planned as a straight line under the Rue du Louvre, under the Seine in line with the street, under the Institut de France, along the Rue de Rennes and then the Boulevard Raspail to the Porte d'Orleans.

-But as a result of the delay in beginning the extension of the Rue de Rennes as part of Haussmann's plan to the Seine—which was never carried out—and the outcry from the academics who refused categorically to agree to the line passing under the Institut de France, the route was eventually changed to cross further east through the Place du Châtelet and the Île de la Cité.
+But as a result of the delay in the extension of the Rue de Rennes as part of Haussmann's plan towards the Seine—which was never carried out—and the outcry from the academicians who refused categorically the line passing under the Institut de France, the route was eventually changed to cross further east through the Place du Châtelet and the Île de la Cité.
 The new route also has more coherence as a north–south route following the main traffic flows.
 A second modification of the route was also made: it was decided to make a temporary deviation via the major station of Gare Montparnasse to avoid a further delay in opening the line, which was eagerly awaited.
 This was made necessary by the delay in building the new Boulevard Raspail between Rue de Rennes and Boulevard du Montparnasse.
 Once the Boulevard Raspail was completed, it was planned to take the shorter route and bypass the Gare Montparnasse.
 To the south of the Vavin station the tunnel provides for the final route along the Boulevard Raspail.
 But the value in serving three major mainline stations by the line later led to the abandonment of this proposal.